silverhammermba/blog/_drafts/gotcha.markdown

 **What!?**

 That's `Object.singleton_class`.
-Don't even try to puzzle out how this works; as far as I know this is just hacked into the language.
-And this is the gotcha: a class's singleton class's superclass is the class's superclass's singleton class.
+Don't try to puzzle out how this works; as far as I know this is just hacked into the language.
+This is the gotcha: a class's singleton class's superclass is the class's superclass's singleton class.
 Got that?

 It might be easier to look at an example